golovach-ivan/Correct-by-Construction/competitors/SMT-LIB.md

 > This version of the SMT-LIB standard distinguishes between **basic theories** and **combined theories**.
 Basic theories, such as the theory of real numbers, the theory of arrays, the theory of fixed-size bit vectors and so on, are those explicitly defined in the SMT-LIB catalog.
 Combined theories are defined implicitly in terms of basic theories by means of a general modular combination operator.

+> The signature of a theory (essentially, its set of sort symbols and sorted function symbols) be specified formally — provided it is finite.
+By “formally” here we mean written in a machine-readable and processable format, as opposed to written in free text, no matter how rigorously.
+By this definition, theories themselves are defined informally, in natural language.
+Some theories, such as the theory of bit vectors, have an infinite signature.
+For them, the signature too is specified informally in English.

+### Input Formulas

+### Interface

 #### Boolean algebra
 ????????????????????????????????????????????????????????